 #1: Have valuable benefits in your membership plans

 In general, one of the main reasons why people join associations is to improve themselves in a certain field.
-The ability to network with others, attend courses, workshops, and seminars, and the chance to earn certifications are all among the top of the list.
+The ability to network with others, attend courses, workshops, and seminars, and the chance to earn certifications are all at the top of the list.
 One of the most valuable association practices is learning how to advertise your credentials accordingly.
 Potential association members will be convinced easier if they see how they can benefit from joining your organization.

 Membership-only access to some of those features might be why most stay subscribed to your association membership plans.
 Consider having free access attributes and adding more tiers to your memberships to add value to your organization.
 (You can try a sliding scale membership method so people can choose which specific attributes they want.
 Personalization always helps!)

 #2: Stay up-to-date on current topics and issues

 Moving and changing with the times is important to attract new members, no matter how small your organization may be.
 Keeping up-to-date with your members’ needs and providing for them are essential to guarantee their long-term stay with your association.
 Taking their members’ needs into account is the number one priority of any membership association.
 Among their personal problems and questions, this also includes more general subjects.

 One of the leading questions that possible members might have is about your organization’s ethical views.
 Nowadays, a large majority of people (especially of the younger generation) refuse to support associations and businesses if they find them unethical.

 Be clear with your core values whenever possible.
 Even though it might not be among your association’s field of work, these matters are significant to many people.
 Demonstrating yourself as an ethical association helps build appreciation and respect among members, and even non-members.
 Your stance on issues such as sustainability, diversity, and equality might play a much bigger role than you think to increase memberships.

 #3: Engage with your past, present, and future members